faker-js/faker/docs/guide/frameworks.md

 import { describe, it, expect } from 'vitest';
 import { faker } from '@faker-js/faker/locale/en';

 // We might want other tests to *not* be seeded.
-This will re-seed faker after each test. afterEach(() => {
+This will re-seed our faker instance after each test. afterEach(() => {
   faker.seed();
 });